ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 2.6.2 Act according to your flaw

 At times the direction of the story you are all telling may place your PC in situations when it seems likely they would act according to their **flaw**.
-The addict may reach for drink or drugs following an emotional setback, a lust for vengeance may come between your PC and showing mercy, prejudices or bigotry may prevent your from seeing others positively.
+The addict may reach for drink or drugs following an emotional setback, a lust for vengeance may come between your PC and showing mercy, prejudices or bigotry may prevent you from seeing others positively.

 If you chose to act according to your **flaw** there is no contest, simply describe your character behaving as the **flaw** dictates.
 This might result in a **hindrance** to further actions (see §2.6.1)